turingschool/mod-0-curriculum/prework/index.md

 ## Intro Video Link
 [Link](URL to slack thread here...)

-## Mod 0 CFUs
-(Leave blank for now, but add to it after each Mod 0 session)
 ```

 You cannot begin Mod 0 until this prework is submitted.
 Reach out via Slack early if you have any questions or concerns!